Command–query separation: Connection with design by contract

 Command-query separation is particularly well suited to a design by contract (DbC) methodology, in which the design of a program is expressed as assertions embedded in the source code, describing the state of the program at certain critical times.
 In DbC, assertions are considered design annotations—not program logic—and as such, their execution should not affect the program state.
 CQS is beneficial to DbC because any value-returning method (any query) can be called by any assertion without fear of modifying program state.

 In theoretical terms, this establishes a measure of sanity, whereby one can reason about a program's state without simultaneously modifying that state.
 In practical terms, CQS allows all assertion checks to be bypassed in a working system to improve its performance without inadvertently modifying its behaviour.
 CQS may also prevent the occurrence of certain kinds of heisenbugs.

 Broader impact on software engineering

 Even beyond the connection with design by contract, CQS is considered by its adherents to have a simplifying effect on a program, making its states (via queries) and state changes (via commands) more comprehensible.

 CQS is well-suited to the object-oriented methodology, but can also be applied outside of object-oriented programming.
 Since the separation of side effects and return values is not inherently object-oriented, CQS can be profitably applied to any programming paradigm that requires reasoning about side effects.

 Command Query Responsibility Segregation

-Command query responsibility segregation (CQRS) generalises CQS to message-driven and event-driven architectures: it applies the CQS principle by using separate Query and Command messages to retrieve and modify data, respectively.
+Command query responsibility segregation (CQRS) generalises CQS to services, at the architectures level: it applies the CQS principle by using separate Query and Command interfaces and usually data models to retrieve and modify data, respectively.